CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

     Development in the Golden Triangle SEZ.
 </div>
 <br>
 The development of this area is central to the opening of casinos, hotels, resorts, and an international airport.
 The area primarily attracts Chinese tourists and uses Chinese renminbi and Thai baht as the main currencies.
 This area has been closely associated with illegal industries such as wildlife trade, human trafficking, sex trade, narcotics smuggling, and money laundering that cater to transactions for Chinese, Hong Kong, and Australian clients.
 This SEZ is part of the government’s “Turning Land Into Capital” policy established in 2006 (Kuaycharoen, et al, 2020), rooted in the marketization of land for profit and government revenue.
-Apart from the significant land use change, smallholder landowners who rely on their livelihood through agriculture are evicted from their land as the government reallocates the state land for foreign investors.
+Apart from the significant land use change, smallholder landowners who rely on their livelihood through agriculture are evicted from their land as the government reallocates the state land for foreign investors.<br>
 <br>
 *System Diagram: Development partners  & Secondary foreign-direct investment partners*